kivy/kivy/doc/sources/guide2/basic.rst

 --------------------------------

-Kivy depends on multiples dependencies, such as pygame, gstreamer, PIL, cairo, and more.
-All of them are not required, but depending the platform you're working on, it can be a pain to install them.
-For Windows and MacOSX, we provide a portable package that you can just unzip and use.
+Kivy depends on multiples dependencies, such as pygame, gstreamer, PIL, Cairo, and more.
+All of them are not required, but depending on the platform you're working on, it can be a pain to install them.
+For Windows and MacOS X, we provide a portable package that you can just unzip and use.

 .. toctree::